China Intercepts WeChat Texts From U.S. And Abroad, Researcher Says

 Every day, Gevers scans the Internet for vulnerabilities to find unsecured databases, and he has exposed a large number of them, particularly linked to China.

-This March, Gevers found a Chinese database storing millions of WeChat conversations and tweeted out his findings.
-Each conversation had been tagged with a GPS location, and many included users' national identification numbers.
-Most of the messages were sent inside China, but a small fraction of them had been sent from people outside the country, mostly from the U.S., Taiwan, South Korea and Australia.
+This March, Gevers found a Chinese database storing more than 1 billion WeChat conversations, including more than 3.7 billion messages, and tweeted out his findings.
+Each message had been tagged with a GPS location, and many included users' national identification numbers.
+Most of the messages were sent inside China, but more than 19 million of them had been sent from people outside the country, mostly from the U.S., Taiwan, South Korea and Australia.

 Estimates of total WeChat accounts outside China are hard to come by, and the number is believed to be low — possibly in the tens of thousands — in the U.S. compared with popular networks like Facebook and its Messenger and WhatsApp platforms.